Policies and Procedures

 SUMMER TERM May 1-July 31

 The beginning date for a self-paced distance learning course is the date of enrollment using myGate.
 Your class will be attached to the term in which you enroll.
 A student may enroll for a course any time during the calendar year.
 The course must be completed within 52 WEEKS from the date of enrollment.
 Murray State students who anticipate a graduation date within a year from the date he/she enrolls in a self-paced distance learning course need to contact the Graduation Office at 800-272-4MSU.
-It is his/her responsibility to inquire about possible Graduation Office deadlines to complete the course that may occur before the deadlines set by the Regional Academic Outreach (RAO) Office.
+It is his/her responsibility to inquire about possible Graduation Office deadlines to complete the course that may occur before the deadlines set by the Center for Adult and Regional Education (RAO) Office.

 Murray State University students wishing to use Financial Aid to pay for a self-paced distance learning course must be enrolled in the same number of hours of face-to-face/online classes with Murray State University, during the same semester, as they are applying for the self-paced distance learning course and will have to submit the first lesson of the class (provided by RAO) before they can add the class on myGate.
 For more information regarding using financial aid to pay for a self-paced distance learning course, please call the Financial Aid Office at 270-809-2546.